ChaimaChekhaba/SearchEngine/README.md

-# Information Research using Pylucene
+# Information Research with Pylucene

 A simple search system with Pylucene.